bimo2/DNA/README.md

 ### Void Commands

-Commands can be void during execution by prefixing the command with `# ` (space required).
-This can be useful to log comments or skip steps in a workflow.
+Commands can be void during execution by prefixing the command with `#` (space required).
+This can be useful to print comments or skipped steps in a workflow.

 ```json
 [